Skip to content

 Thank you for visiting our Pride Pledge page.

-Over 5,600 of our staff have already made the pledge and we hope there will be many more!
+Over 9,200 of our staff have made the pledge and are wearing the badge with pride!

 The NHS Scotland Pride Badge promotes inclusion for LGBTQ+ people and makes a statement that there’s no place for discrimination in NHS Scotland.

-As an NHS staff member who wears the badge, you are pledging to –
+An NHS staff member who wears the badge is pledging to –

 • be aware of and responsive to issues faced by LGBTQ+ people accessing care